Irtun/Hello/README.md

 - 👀 I’m interested in  Network Security, Automation and all things IT
 - 🌱 I’m currently looking to expand my knowledge in the Software Development field and would try to persue a few certs this year :)
 - 💞️ I’m looking to collaborate on some automation for Network Security and Provisioning
-- 📫 How to reach me - LinkedIn -  https://www.linkedin.com/in/emil-evlogiev-/

 <!---
 eevlogiev7/eevlogiev7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.